James Freeley, III

 Professional Background

-James Freeley is a Full-Time Lecturer at the law school.
+James Freeley is an Assistant Teaching Professor at the law school.
 His teaching interests include business law, legal ethics, consumer protection law, and legal writing.
 He has served in various positions at the law school, including Interim Director of Academic Success and Interim Director of Bar Success.
 He joined the law school as an adjunct faculty member in the fall of 2012.
 His scholarship has appeared in law journals.

 Professor Freeley formerly practiced law in Boston, focusing on civil litigation, real estate, and the general practice of law.
 He received his JD from Boston College Law School, his MBA, magna cum laude, from the F.W.
 Olin Graduate School of Business at Babson College, and his BA from Wesleyan University.
 He is admitted to practice law in Massachusetts and Maine.

 Professor Freeley has been recognized by the student body for his work.
-He received the Adjunct Professor of the Year award four times at UMass Law (in 2014, 2015, 2016, and 2017).
+He received the Adjunct Professor of the Year award four times at UMass Law.
 He also received the Staff/Administrator of the Year award in 2018.

 Publications